 The Teradata NOPI Table

-Joining a NOPI table always requires the redistribution of the rows.
+Joining a NOPI table requires row redistribution.

 The Teradata Primary AMP Index